 Egyptians count money at a currency exchange office in downtown Cairo (Photo: AP)

-The official cut-off price remained unchanged from Tuesday's dollar sale but one trader said the dollar changed hands at 8.03 pounds in the parallel market while another said it changed hands at 7.95 pounds, compared with 8.05 pounds to the dollar on Tuesday.
+The official cut-off price was unchanged from Thursday's dollar sale but one trader said the dollar changed hands at 8.25 pounds in the parallel market, lower than Thursday's rate of 8.50 pounds to the dollar.

 Egypt has sought to tame a once-thriving currency black market with measures such as a cap on dollar-denominated bank deposits.

 The central bank gave permission in January to trade dollars up to 0.10 pounds above or below the official rate, with currency exchange bureaux allowed to trade at 0.15 pounds above or below the official rate.

 The central bank kept the pound at 7.5301 for five months until July and then allowed it to slide to 7.7301.
 This month it let it weaken by another 0.20 pounds to 7.9301.

 Allowing the pound to weaken in a controlled way could boost exports and attract further investment, but it also raises Egypt's already large bill for imported fuel and food staples.